Applicant led - NERC

 Large grants offer funding for researchers tackling the big environmental science questions that have the potential to produce world-leading research.
 Often multidisciplinary, these large-scale projects are adventurous, innovative, and complex.
 As with all discovery science schemes, large grant proposals must fit predominantly within NERC’s remit but can cross over into other research council areas.

-Assessment process: outline proposals, assessment panel.
-Full proposals, expert review and moderating panel with applicant interviews.
+Assessment process: outline applications, assessment panel.
+Full applications, expert review and moderating panel.

 Grant duration: up to five years.